Orischn/AP2_ex_2/README.md

   - Searching contatcs:
   Instead of scrolling down the page to find the desired contact, you could type his name in the search bar, and voilà, the contacts with   this name will appear before your eyes.
   - Logout option:
   If for some reason, you will feel that you had enough from our app, I would suggest that you will consider going to therapy because       clearly youre not well.
-But, if you do want to stop using the app, you could press on the big red button on the right corner (the one     that says 'Logout'), and you will be returned to the login page.
+But, if you do want to stop using the app, you could press on the big red button on the right corner (it's the one     that says 'Logout'), and you will be returned to the login page.

-  Note that at this point, the messages you sent before signing out won't be saved when you will log back in (and you will).
+  The messages that you sent / received and all your chats will be saved for you when you will return to use our app, and you will.

   Eventually, if you would like to login again you can, and basically you could do anything that you want.
   Except maybe from killing people, or stealing, or driving drunk, or late submitting some of Hemi's targilonim (you should be ashamed if   you did, SHAME ON YOU!).
-Do what you like as long as its legal and dowsn't violate Geneva Convention.
+Do what you like as long as its legal and doesn't violate Geneva Conventions.

   We hope you will enjoy using our app, and we are (not) open for any improvements that you might have.
 Adiós.